 I am not much a of city traveller – I prefer wild landscapes for my travels, but there are cities in the world that everyone has to visit at least once.
 And New York is at the top of that list.
 So when I had to fly via New York to a friend’s wedding in Costa Rica, I extended my layover and spent two days exploring the world’s most famous city.

 My ‘Two days in New York on a budget’ itinerary included an eclectic mix of movie-nut / wildlife nerd / first-time in New York kind of sites.
 There is something for everyone in New York.
 For me, this was a low-budget detour from my month-long Costa Rica adventure so I didn’t visit any bars or expensive restaurants or seen any shows on Broadway.
-Instead, I checked out a meteor and Niel DeGrasse Tyson’s Planetarium at the Natural History Museum, explored antique maps and books at Argosy Bookshop and watched fireflies in Central Park, in between visiting the iconic landmarks.
+Instead, I concentrated on New York’s underrated attractions and visited Niel DeGrasse Tyson’s Planetarium at the Natural History Museum to see a meteor, a browsed antique maps and books at Argosy Bookshop and watched fireflies in Central Park, in between visiting the iconic landmarks.

 I found a lovely room on Airbnb in Williamsburg, within a 5-minute walk from Marcy Avenue train station which made it easy to travel to Manhattan each day.
 Here are some practical tips for finding the best Airbnb anywhere in the world – it’s a skill every traveller should master.